 With Memorial Day so close I was inspired to make something patriotic for a wall on our front porch.
-I came across this idea and knew I had to try this!
-It’s a Wooden American Flag that I built myself, with help from my husband of course!
+A Wooden American Flag was the perfect choice!

 *This post contains affiliate links, see my full disclosure for details.